larksuite/oapi-sdk-python/README.md

 app_settings = Config.new_internal_app_settings_from_env()

 # Currently, you are visiting larksuite, which uses default storage and default log (error level).
+# When using default logging, you need to set logging.basicConfig(...) // import logging
 # More optional configurations are as follows: README.md->How to build overall configuration(Config)
 conf = Config(DOMAIN_LARK_SUITE, app_settings, log_level=LEVEL_DEBUG)